CJRobertson/linux-perforce-installer/README.md

 Afterwards, the server will restart and you should then be able to connect to your Perforce server.

+EDIT: If you can't connect to your server after it restarts, log back into the shell and use the 'p4d -d' command to start the Perforce service.

 # Security

 The created server will have default Perforce installation settings.
 This means anyone who connects to your server can create a user account without authorization.
 After you create your first user, you should close this security hole by using the following `p4` command from your Perforce Client.